Driver who sent 5 TCNJ students to hospital was impaired, cops say

 The identities of those involved was not disclosed by police, but TCNJ identified five people as students: Danielle DeFlores, 21, an open options major from Brick, Matthew DeGenova, 21, an accounting major from Wall Township, Anthony Galante, 19, a finance major from North Bellmore, New York Ryan Moore, 21, a marketing major from Midland Park and Michael Sot, 20, a math major from Clark.

-A candlelight vigil was held in their support at the Brower Student Center.
+A candlelight vigil was held in their support at the Brower Student Center on Sunday night.

 Sot was the designated driver of the Charger, according to a GoFundMe page created by Phi Kappa Psi fraternity that four of the students belong to.

 Lamar was charged with seven counts of assault by auto 2nd degree.
+He was also charged by Ewing Police with:

 MyCentralJersey.com reported Sot was a member of the Arthur L. Johnson Regional High School in Clark.
 His injuries were severe, according to a GoFundMe page, and included head trauma that required surgery, a punctured lung and fractures of the vertabrae and bones.